Grace AND Works?

 "works," and yet Christ states that He never knew them and that they were

 "lawless."
-Surely these "Christians" believed they accepted Christ, were baptized, believing in "Grace," and that grace is all they needed for salvation, so why would
+Surely these "Christians" believed they accepted Christ, were baptized, believing in "grace" and that grace is all they needed for salvation, so why would

 Christ possibly deny even knowing them?

-Grace more than forgiveness?
+Is grace more than forgiveness?

 Let's take a look at scriptures that show us that there is a process that a genuine Christian is in, (which is a mystery to most people), IF God has called you and you are responding to His calling and understand and act on His plan.
 Remember that "many are called, but few are chosen."
 (Mt 22:14).

 It first must be realized that most believe that "grace" is purely unmerited pardon for sin, alone, but this is not true.
 Let's look at a few scriptures that will help expand this concept of "grace."

 - Luke 2:40 "And the child grew and became strong; he was filled with wisdom, and the grace of God was upon him."
 NIV

 - John 1:14 "We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
 NIV

 If "grace" is strictly unmerited pardon for sin, how is it that Jesus Christ had "grace" from God as well?
 Did Christ sin and need "grace"?
 No, of course not, so "grace" must have a much fuller meaning, as we will soon see.

 What of the Old Testament mention of grace?
 The word "grace" throughout the Old Testament is often translated as "favor", such as with Moses, Joseph, and all the people of Israel themselves...